montrealrobotics/hef/index.md

 <br>

 <p style="text-align: justify;">
     We demonstrate how the HEF effectively models both continuous and discrete densities, comparing it to a histogram-based approach.
-While the histogram excels at capturing square-like distributions, the HEF performs better at modeling continuous densities, as evidenced by a lower Kullback–Leibler divergence.
+While the histogram excels at capturing <em>discontinuous</em> square-like densities, the HEF performs better at modeling continuous densities, as evidenced by a lower Kullback–Leibler divergence.
 As motion and measurement models are typically smoothly-varying functions, the HEF is a good candidate for many real-world robotics applications.
 </p>

 <br>